I am a wife. I am a mother. I am a teacher. I am a writer. I'm a lover of reading, running, scrapbooking, and crossword puzzles.

 Tips for Surviving Your Bridal Shower as an Introvert

 However, there will come a time in your life when the unavoidable happens.
 You will be the center of attention.
-Whether this be a wedding, surprise birthday (the worst), Bar Mitzvah, retirement party, or when you find yourself singing "Somewhere Over the Rainbow" in front of family and friends, you must have a toolkit on how to succeed with being the main event, the focal point, and the heart of everyone's love and affection.
-So with further ado...
+Whether this is a wedding, surprise birthday (the worst), bar mitzvah, retirement party, or when you find yourself singing "Somewhere Over the Rainbow" in front of family and friends, you must have a toolkit on how to succeed with being the main event, the focal point, and the heart of everyone's love and affection.

 - Use Index Cards: Write down some small talk topics on index cards.
 Make sure they are small enough to fit in a pocket or purse.
 Pull them out if you get stuck.
-Topics can include, but are not limited to, the following: the weather, sports, the food, work, entertainment, current events, and the always debatable question of "Who would win in a fight?
+Topics can include, but are not limited to, the following: the weather, sports, food, work, entertainment, current events, and the always debatable question of "Who would win in a fight?
 A taco or a grilled cheese sandwich."
 Casually make a joke about using the notecards.
 This shtick works best when you make it very obvious that you are a very awkward person, and you talk in a monotone voice while making fleeting eye contact.
-This a win because everyone will think you are being funny, but really your life depends on those notecards.
+This is a win because everyone will think you are being funny, but really your life depends on those notecards.

 - Have an Exit Strategy: Do not linger on one person for too long.
 You want to make sure you divide your attention equally among all guests.
 A good rule of thumb is to spend no more than three minutes with each guest.
-It is crucial that once 3:01 rolls around, that you exit the conversation immediately, or the other attendees will become jealous.
+It is crucial that once 3:01 rolls around, you exit the conversation immediately, or the other attendees will become jealous.
 What I like to do is start my watch secretly when I approach a partygoer.
 Every so often, I will "scratch" my nose while glancing at the time.
 Yes, this does jeopardize your listening abilities, but that's the price you have to pay to make sure everyone has his or her fair share of your time.

 - Know Your Go-To Phrase: If the particular party requires you to open gifts, have a go-to line that you can toss around.
-"Thanks, I really needs this," works well.
+"Thanks, I really need this," works well.
 Say this phrase after each gift number that is a prime number (2, 3, 5, 7, 11) so as not to appear robotic and repetitive.
 For every other gift, just repeat what the item is in an excited voice followed by an interjection.
 For example, "Hand towels!
 Wow!
 Thanks!" or "Utensils!
 Gee wiz!
 Thanks!"
 If you're having trouble coming up with interjections, there are many great lists available to you!

 Now, my companion, you are a pro at handling public events.
 You are a regular socialite.
 Following these tips will guarantee to leave an impression on all of your guests and have you basking in the limelight.
 You're welcome.